mainmatter/playbook/src/project-procedure/consulting/README.md

 - performing workshops on topics that the team is struggling with or that have been identified as problematic in the initial review
-- developing prototype implementations that adress problems that the client's team is unsure how to deal with themselves; these will often be followed up by a workshop in which the prototypes serve as a concrete example for the respective general topic
+- developing prototype implementations that address problems that the client's team is unsure how to deal with themselves; these will often be followed up by a workshop in which the prototypes serve as a concrete example for the respective general topic